 Vivienne’s first birthday is coming up this June and I decided to build her a DIY (no sew) teepee for her (early) big gift.

 Warning: I am not a big measurer and just like go with the flow on projects like these.
 If you want to be very precise and measure and sew your fabric, go for it.
-I am sure there are other DIY teepees directions out there with instructions on how to do so.

-If you are sticking with me, here are the materials you will need:
+Here are the materials you will need:

-+ Hot glue gun and glue sticks
+- Hot glue gun and glue sticks

-+ A ruler and pen or marker
+- A ruler and pen or marker

-+ A drill with a 3/8″ drill bit
+- A drill with a 3/8″ drill bit

-+ (6) 1″ x 2″ x 8′ tall white wood pieces (I got mine at Home Depot for about $1 each)
+- (6) 1″ x 2″ x 8′ tall white pine wood (I got mine at Home Depot for about $1 each)